okian/cuju/docs/DATA_STRUCTURES.md

 1. **Simplicity**: Single data structure is easier to understand and maintain
 2. **Consistency**: No cross-shard coordination needed
 3. **Performance**: Optimized for read-heavy workloads
+4. **Concurrency**: RWMutex provides safe concurrent access for the expected workload

 ### Why Score-Based Priorities?